 Paul Patterson, Ph.D.

-Assistant Professor, Co-Director, Medieval, Renaissance and Reformation Studies Program
+Associate Professor, Co-Director of Medieval, Renaissance and Reformation Studies Program (Sabbatical, Spring 2015)

 Office: Merion Hall 139